'A financial blow' - Stefan Molyneux and Lauren Southern ask Kiwis to donate after cancelled event

 Stefan Molyneux and Lauren Southern, who are known for holding far-right views on immigration, feminism and Islam, were initially due to speak at the Bruce Mason Centre on Auckland's North Shore this month.

-However, Auckland Mayor Phil Goff banned the pair from using city-owned venues, leading to court action by a pro free speech group.
+However, Auckland Mayor Phil Goff seemingly banned the pair and said they were not welcome to use city-owned venues, leading to court action by a pro free speech group.

+Auckland Live later said the Bruce Mason Centre event was cancelled due to "security concerns around the health and safety of the presenters, staff and patrons".

 But the show went on and the provocateurs said they were to speak at the privately owned Powerstation venue on August 3.